PUGX/Bindto/README.md

-OBinder
+Bindto
 =======

+#### Simplest way to bind Request to DTO/Commands.

-Obinder helps you to work with API and data validation using DTO and Commands.
+Bindto helps you to work with API and data validation using DTO and Commands.

-Is really fast it doesn't use Reflection and binds the Request against a Class.
+Is really fast (it doesn't use Reflection) and binds the Request against your class.

-It is the smartest way to stop using the slow and complex Symfony Form component for API.
+It's the smartest way to stop using the slow and complex Symfony Form component for API.

+## Install

+`composer require pugx/bindto`

 ## Usage

 Example, you have to create a Post/Patch/Put Api

-### 1. Create a simple class that is the body of a request with Symfony validation component
+### 1. Create a simple class that is the body of a request

+##### protip: you can use with Symfony validation component annotations

 ``` php